EUDAT-Training/B2SHARE-Training/B_Request_and_Metadata_Reference_Guide.md

 >>> import requests
 ```

-The base URL for all API calls is `https://trng-b2share.eudat.eu/api/'.
+The base URL for all API calls is `https://trng-b2share.eudat.eu/api/' with an additional URI appended (see below).

 ### Quick reference table
 A request can be made using a HTTP request method, such as `GET` or `POST`.
 No other HTTP request methods are currently supported by the B2SHARE service.